usamabilal/ARCOS_Pill_Scaling/README.md

-# Code for manuscript Urban scaling of opioid analgesic sales in the United States
+# Code for manuscript: Urban scaling of opioid analgesic sales in the United States
+**Authors**: Pricila Mullachery & Usama Bilal
 *Under review at PLOS ONE*

 Files: